juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 "Is it magical?"
 Grace probed.

-"Something like that," the Other Guy hummed,
+"Something like that," the Other Guy hummed.

 As Guy walked out of the room to complete his self-assigned tasks, he added, "We can't know for sure until we run a few tests."